warrenpearson/simple-app-infra/README.md

 Populate ansible config with outputs:

 This script writes the EC2 box's public ip to the ansible `hosts` file, and updates the `roles/simple_app/defaults/main.yml` with the database parameters.
+N.B. the script has a dependency on `gron` <https://github.com/TomNomNom/gron>.

 ```bash
 ./set_ansible_values.sh